The iPhone 11 has the same amount of RAM as the iPhone Xs and you shouldn’t give a shit

 Now, thanks to the Chinese certification site, TENAA, we know about these specs too.
-All three phones – the iPhone 11, the iPhone 11 Pro, and the iPhone 11 Pro Max – have a RAM of 4GB.
+All three phones – the iPhone 11, the iPhone 11 Pro, and the iPhone 11 Pro Max – have just 4GB RAM.

 This is the same amount of RAM as in the last-gen iPhones.
 It doesn’t matter because, regardless of what specifications sheets and benchmarks tell you, Apple knows how to make its iPhones perform well with most apps designed for those devices.